TLouf/ccs-telegram/ccs_fr_2025.typ

 = Modelling

+So this temporal network features:
+- clustering
+- power-law in/out-strength distributions
+- language assortativity
+- tendency to reinforce existing ties
+- burstiness
-Simple-enough model that can reproduce these properties?
+Simple-enough model that can reproduce these properties? _No!_

-#implies() can simulate contagion model or equivalent and test effect of interventions on synthetic networks
+#implies() Could help simulate contagion model or equivalent and test effect of interventions on synthetic networks

-Existing model to reproduce clustering, strength distribution, assortativity and burstiness? #emph()[#text(fill: primary)[No!]]

 == Time

 // == Memory
 #grid(
-  columns: (1fr, 4fr),
+  columns: (1.2fr, 3fr),
   align: horizon,
   [
     With already $n$ events in a burst train, probability $p(n)$ to generate another within the same train?